JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 According to figures supplied by Southwark Council in January 2018 the shopping centre held around 130 independant traders (ie traders with less than three outlets).
 These including market stallholders and businessses in Hannibal House, the office block above the centre, all lying within the so-called 'red-line' of the proposed redevelopment area.
 Latin Elephant then conducted its own survey in December 2018 which found only 97 remained, indicating a loss of 30 traders over the year.

-In February 2019, Southwark provided a database of of 79 independant businesses in response to Freedom of Information request, drawn from their planning report of December 2018, indicating a further drop of over 20 businesses
+In February 2019, Southwark provided a [database](https://www.whatdotheyknow.com/request/555280/response/1334948/attach/2/190321%20For%20FOI%20EC%20traders.pdf%201037530.pdf) of of 79 independant businesses in response to [Freedom of Information request](https://www.whatdotheyknow.com/request/independently_owned_retail_busin?nocache=incoming-1334948#incoming-1334948), drawn from their planning report of December 2018, indicating a further drop of over 20 businesses.